IQUYUN/AWDC-MVC/README.md

 # AWDC-MVC

-This repository contains the source code for **AWDC-MVC** (Adaptive Weight Dynamic Consistency for Multi-View Clustering/Classification).
+This repository contains the source code for **AWDC-MVC** (Adaptive Weighting-guided Dual-level Contrastive Learning for Multi-view Clustering).

 ## Requirements